xiaxinyu/finsight/docs/PRODUCT_GUIDE.md

 ### **Spending Analysis (The "Cash Flow")**
 *Deep dive into where the money goes.*

 *   **Transaction Bill**: The master view of every penny.
-Supports complex filtering (Date, Category, Merchant, Amount). **Plus** users get advanced search capabilities.
+Supports complex filtering (Date, Category, Merchant, Amount).
 *   **Trend Reports**:
     *   **Monthly Comparison**: Year-over-Year (YoY) and Month-over-Month (MoM) growth.
     *   **Category Breakdown**: Interactive Pie and Sunburst charts.
     *   **Drill-Down Analysis**: Click any bar in a chart to see the specific transactions behind it.

----

-## 🚀 **Pro-Level Intelligence**

-The **Pro** version transforms FinSight from a reactive tool into a proactive advisor.

-*   **AI Advisor**: Integrates a local LLM to answer questions like "Can I afford a vacation next month?" or "Summarize my spending on subscriptions this year."
-*   **Scenario Planning**: Use the "What-if" simulator to model major life events, like losing a job or a large inheritance.
-*   **Goal-Oriented Automation**: Set a goal (e.g., "Save $5,000 for a down payment") and let FinSight provide automated tracking, alerts, and advice to help you get there.

 ---